ooddle

 Adapting It to Your Life

 Health changes happen.
 Joints that worked fine at fifty may need more care at seventy.
 Substitute swimming or cycling for running.
 Use machines instead of free weights when balance becomes a concern.
 The principle is to keep the demand on the body without ignoring what the body says.
+The protocol bends.
+The principles do not.

 How ooddle Personalizes This